tech on the net

 ALTER TABLE table_name

-ADD column_name column-definition;
+ADD column_name column_definition;

 For example: